-Did you like the idea of a strong, independent female lead?
+Did you absolutely love the strong female leads of Bridgerton?
+Do you want another book with a woman being strong and independent?
 Then, this book is for you.
-There are secrets, spies, brothers, and a strong lady at the center of it.
+There are secrets, spies, brothers, and a strong lady at the center of all the drama.

-This book is the first of 10 books in the Desperate Duchesses series.
+This book is the first of ten books in the Desperate Duchesses series.
 Read this book if you are in the mood for a funny, lighthearted Regency romance.

 This book is the first in the The Romney Marsh Series.
 The romance is fun and steamy, and the world of Regency England is enticing as ever.

 The Bedwyn Saga by Mary Balogh also tells the siblings’ stories in the Bedwyn family, six brothers, and sisters.
-The sixth book, Slightly Dangerous, is a fan favorite because of the lead, Wulfric, the Duke of Bewcastle.
+The sixth book, Slightly Dangerous, is a fan favorite because of the main character, Wulfric, the Duke of Bewcastle.